Campus Improvement Plan

 Strategy 2: At four points in the school year, we use our universal screener (MAP) and district standardized test (PSA) data to conduct data studies and trend analysis, identifying students in the lowest 25th percentile and providing tier II interventions based on the identified need.

-Staff Responsible for Monitoring: CAIS, Counselors, Admin, MCL & IS's
+Staff Responsible for Monitoring: CAIS, Counselors, Admin, MCL, Teachers

 Title I: